What is a Product Mindset?

 A product mindset that cascades throughout your organization allows you to excel at managing change, and focus like a laser beam on customer needs, and this is the focus required in our digital economy, whether you’re the vice president of a large corporation, or the first employee of a startup.

-A product mindset is for everyone since it encourages everyone in your organization to question assumptions, to ask how a job can be done better, and to innovate with customers and business value in mind.
+A product mindset is for everyone since it encourages everyone in your organization to question assumptions, to ask how a job can be done better, and to innovate with customers and business value in mind, which increases the overall digital economy.

 How Do You Implement a Product Mindset?